London Pubs Group

 The listing description is as follows: “Public house.
 Mid C19.
 Interior 1891 by William B Simpson and Sons who contracted out the work.
 Yellow brick with stone and terracotta dressings.
 EXTERIOR: 4 storeys 4 windows.
 Double-fronted public house ground floor facade of red granite columns and pilasters (with masks on the capitals), carrying entablature flanked by modified consoles.
 Central bow window with arched and lozenge lights flanked by wide entrances.
 Recessed sash windows with moulded stone heads, enriched impost bands, bracketed sills with cast-iron window guards to 2nd and 3rd floors.
 Entablature with dentil cornice and rosettes in frieze.
 Parapet.
 INTERIOR: good interior with decorative, polychrome tile work, gold embossed glass by R Morris & Son, stained glass and original mahogany bar fittings by WH Lascelles and Co.
 In centre of bar, 4 cast-iron Corinthian columns carrying patterned ceiling with moulded cornice and polychrome tile frieze decorated with urns and swags.
 Staircase with elaborate wrought-iron balustrade between ground and 1st floor.
 1st floor bar with good fittings and Art Nouveau dado.
 Interesting contemporary gents WC in basement with marble urinals and retaining some tiled walls and fittings.
 Included II* as a rich example of a Victorian public house interior.”

-The Princess Louise featured on the Evening Crawl of Bloomsbury and Holborn in August 2003, the Evening Crawl of Bloomsbury and Holborn in April 2008, and the Snobs' Night Out on the Tiles: Evening Crawl of Bloomsbury and Holborn in April 2015.
+The Princess Louise featured on the Evening Crawl of Bloomsbury and Holborn on 4 August 2003, the Evening Crawl of Bloomsbury and Holborn on 16 April 2008, and the Snobs' Night Out on the Tiles: Evening Crawl of Bloomsbury and Holborn on 15 April 2015.